 Please enable JavaScript to view this site.

-Two unpaired t tests
+Two options for unpaired tests

-To interpret any P value, it is essential that the null hypothesis be carefully defined.
-For the unequal variance t test, the null hypothesis is that the two population means are the same but the two population variances may differ.
-If the P value is large, you don't reject that null hypothesis, so conclude that the evidence does not persuade you that the two population means are different, even though you assume the two populations may have different standard deviations.
+If the P value is large, you don't reject the null hypothesis.
+In other words, the evidence does not persuade you that the two population means (or geometric means) are different, even though you assume the two populations may have different standard deviations.
 What a strange set of assumptions.
 What would it mean for two populations to have the same mean but different standard deviations?
 Why would you want to test for that?
-Swailowsky points out that this situation simply doesn't often come up in science (1).
+While this scenario may not be overly common in science (1), there is still good reason to consider using the Welch test.

 How the unequal variance t test is computed